 Two-stage solution – AOP

 If the requirements for odor removal are particularly stringent, an additional stage can be combined to the RENA Pro, creating an AOP (Advanced Oxidation Process) solution.
 An UV reactor is often implemented as additional stage, since the UV light reacts with ozone, creating hydroxyl radicals.
 These radicals are even more reacting than ozone, attacking the odorants more aggressively.
 Having radicals involved in the reaction mechanism results in a chain-reaction mechanism, so one single radical can oxidize a high number of odorant.

 Such reactive conditions are typical of the high temperatures reached in thermal incinerators.
 However, due to synergy between ozone and UV, we can mimic the same reactivity at room temperature, greatly decreasing the operational costs for the odor treatment.

 For excellent results in terms of odor removal, we recommend our complete solution, which includes the AOP stage and our Nodora filters.
 The complete solution combines all the benefits and synergy of the previous solutions with improvements added by the Nodora stage.
-This stage is a catalytic mixed-bed filter composed by several proprietary and tailor-made materials, aimed at maximizing the odor removal for each particular sources.
+This stage is a catalytic mixed-bed filter composed by several tailor-made materials, aimed at maximizing the odor removal from each particular source.

 The addition of the Nodora stage in the process has two significant impacts.
 At first, the odor removal is increased even further, reaching values very close to the complete odor removal.
 In addition, the sizes of the system are more compact, since the targeted odor treatment is reached with a shorter reaction time.
 This means that a complete solution is modular and flexible, with the possibility of being installed also in places where the space is limited.